- You are here:

 Symbols are permanent and so can be used to support language in the classroom and act as a reminder for all the tasks, vocabulary and information required.
 Symbolised instructions and learning intentions can help students remember what they need to do to complete a task independently and successfully.

-A symbolised vocabulary mat can provide hints and tips for extending vocabulary in topic and writing tasks, where the student has forgotten the words introduced within the lesson
+A symbolised vocabulary mat can provide hints and tips for extending vocabulary in topic and writing tasks, where the student has forgotten the words introduced within the lesson.

 2. Symbols allow time to process information